purduesigbots/ARMS/README.md

 * exit_error - Controls the distance from the target that is considered for completing the movement.
 * lp - The linear P constant to use for this movement's PID control.
 This is only applicable to the `move()` function.
 * ap - The angular P constant to use for this movement's PID control.
 * flags - Flags used to modify how the movement is carried out.
+See the _Movement Flags_ section bellow.

 In `turn()`,  the target is an angle in degrees; however, `move()` has 3 variations for the target parameter:
 * `move(12.0, ...)` - Moves the robot forward by the specified amount.
 In this case, 12 inches forward.